typedb/typedb/spec.md

 * _Updating input maps_: Update clauses do not update bindings of their input cmap `m`

 * _Execution_: An `update` clause is executed by executing its statements individually in any order.
-  * TODO: this might be non-deterministic if the same thing is updated multiple times, solution outlined here: throw error if that's the case!
+  * STICKY: this might be non-deterministic if the same thing is updated multiple times, solution outlined here: throw error if that's the case!

 * _Optionality_: Optional variables are those exclusively appearing in a `try` block
   * `try` blocks in `delete` clauses cannot be nested